Sums-of-Products/sumu/doc/readme.rst

 Requirements
 ------------

-Sumu has been tested to work with Python versions 3.7, 3.8 and 3.9.
+Sumu has been tested to work with Python versions 3.7, 3.8 and 3.9, but might work with earlier versions too.
 If you would like to use the library in R see :doc:`use in R <use-in-R>`, after installing as per the :doc:`installation instructions <installation>`.